opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ### Set hyperparameters

-Use the below command to set these hyperparameters:
+Use the below command to set these hyperparameters.
+Note that subnet creator permissions are required to set subnet hyperparameters using `btcli`.

 ```bash
 btcli sudo set
 ```

 ## Consolidated list